lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verses 6-7.**

-1\.The language of Despondency.
+1\.
+The language of Despondency.
 "I am brought very low."
 "My enemies are stronger than I." "My soul is in prison."

-2\.Of Prayer.
+2\.
+Of Prayer.
 "Attend unto me."
 "Deliver me."
 "Bring me out of prison."

-3\.Of Praise.
+3\.
+Of Praise.

 a) For the congratulation of others.

-b) For his own deliverance and prosperity.— *G.R.*
+b) For his own deliverance and prosperity.— *G. R.*

 **Verse 6.** Low and Lowly.
 Here is David,

-1\.In a low place; the depths of a cave.
+1\.
+In a low place; the depths of a cave.

-2\.In a low way: "very low"; "stronger than I."
+2\.
+In a low way: "very low"; "stronger than I."

-3\.But see, "with the lowly is wisdom" (Pr 11:2); he prays.
+3\.
+But see, "with the lowly is wisdom" (Pr 11:2); he prays.

-4\.The Lord "hath respect to the lowly", Ps 138:6.
-He will not pray in vain.— *W.B.H.*
+4\.
+The Lord "hath respect to the lowly", Ps 138:6.
+He will not pray in vain.— *W. B. H.*

 **Verse 7.** A prisoner.
 A freedman.
 A singer.
 A centre.
 A wonder.

 **Verse 7.** Prison Dreams.

-1\.What we image in our fetters.
+1\.
+What we image in our fetters.

 a) Christ's brow girt about with rare praise.